 Environmental Planning is an area of specialization in Urban and Regional Planning.
-It emphasises on environmental problems/ issues/ matters concerning land use, policy framework, and design.
+It is usually practiced by an Environmental Planner and emphasises on environmental issues, environmental assessment, environmental policy and matters concerning land use, policy framework, and design.
 The term environment suggests, the biotic and abiotic factors/components surrounding us.
 It involves air and its quality, water and its quality which may be surface or groundwater, micro, and macro-climatic conditions, soil, flora in terms of forests and fauna, agricultural lands and its interrelationship with the built environment, etc. Environmental Planning does not just give priority to the environment, but also deals with the associate issues/ problems.
 These are often because of with the interplay of the natural and built environment.
 A person who specializes in environmental planning is called as Environmental Planner.

 The Environment and Urban Development

 More than the past, there is a need for Environmental Planning today.
 Due to the diverse nature of our cities and settlements, more complexity in terms of technology and development, the impact on the environment is significantly high.
-The cities and settlements have been set up and were thriving along the river, water body or along the coast.
+The cities and settlements have been set up and were thriving along the river, water body or along the coast most of which have negative impact on environmental quality.
 This continues even now but this has led to the extensive land dedicated for the development and less for the environment.
 Also, due to extensive forces of economic development, the cities are outgrowing with no limits with compromise in the Urban environment.
 Some of the consequences include, cities along the coast or river losing the wetlands, mangroves, forests.
 Also urban areas lose other necessary environmental assets on the name of development making these settlements vulnerable to floods, storm surges, cyclones, and sea-level rise.

 - Importance of Urban Planning

 - Environmental Planner | Roles, Responsibilities & Future Prospects

 - Regional Planning – Need, Importance & Implementation